Hunky Dory: Release

 A few months after he had terminated Bowie's contract with Mercury, Defries showcased the newly recorded Hunky Dory to multiple labels in the US, including New York City's RCA Records.
 Defries told RCA that they "had nothing since the fifties" but they could "own the seventies" if they hired Bowie.
 "Because David Bowie is going to remake the decade, just like the Beatles did in the sixties."
 Its head Dennis Katz had never heard of Bowie but recognised the potential of the piano-based songs that Defries played for him and signed the artist to a three-record deal on 9 September 1971; RCA would be Bowie's label for the rest of the decade.

-Hunky Dory was released on 17 December 1971 through RCA.
+Hunky Dory was released in the UK on 17 December 1971 through RCA.
 By this time, the sessions for Ziggy Stardust were underway.
 The album release was supported by the single "Changes" on 7 January 1972.
 The album received little promotion from RCA due to its unusual cover image and a warning that Bowie would be changing his image for his next album.
 Pegg writes that there were disagreements over how much money was put into the album and whether Bowie was an "unproven one-hit-wonder".
 Marketing manager Geoff Hannington recalled in 1986: "We soon knew we were in a situation where the artist was going to change like a chameleon from time to time."
 Because of this, the album initially sold poorly and failed to break the UK Albums Chart.
 According to Sandford, the album barely sold 5,000 copies in the first quarter.

 It was only after the breakthrough of Ziggy Stardust in mid-1972 that Hunky Dory became a commercial success.
 It climbed to number three in the UK (two places higher than Ziggy Stardust), and remained on the chart for 69 weeks.
 Hunky Dory also peaked at number 39 on the Kent Music Report in Australia.
 Gallucci writes that although the album did not make Bowie a star, it "got him noticed", and the success of Ziggy Stardust helped Hunky Dory garner a larger audience.
 RCA released "Life on Mars?" as a single on 22 June 1973, which also made number three in Britain.
 A reissue returned the album to the UK chart in January 1981, where it remained for 51 weeks.